 Okay, let’s start to check closer to these antioxidant supplements.

 - Strengthens blood vessels

 - Helps heal wounds

 - Aids for healthy gums

-Vitamin C is famous and praised as an effective antioxidant.
+Vitamin C is famous and is praised as an effective antioxidant.
 Unfortunately, our bodies do not produce vitamin C. We must get it from the diet.
-However, think about it how much vegetables and fruits you can consume during the day?
-Vitamin C supplement would solve this problem.
+However, how much vegetables and fruits can you consume during the day?
+Vitamin C supplements would solve this problem.